 Dental Foundation Training

 The primary purpose of DFT is development of “competent, caring, reflective practitioners who can consistently provide safe and effective care for patients in a primary care setting”.2 This one-year period of training combines experiential learning within primary dental care, with a minimum of 30 study days, targeting speciﬁc areas of the DFT curriculum.2 The majority of DFT training posts are based within one dental practice, with the trainee providing NHS General Dental Services (GDS) under the supervision of one educational supervisor.
+Historically, the term ‘Trainer’ was used in DFT until the recent change in term to ‘Educational Supervisor’.
+Therefore the terms ‘supervisor’ and ‘trainer’ may be used interchangeably within part 1 and part 2 of this paper.
 Funding of DFT is now part of the overall budget for Health Education England (HEE)1 and HEE spends £88.7 million on 848 DFT commissions per year, an average of £104,599 per trainee.3 There have been a number of studies looking at experiences of DFT.4-10 In 2007, it was reported that no trainee would have wanted to enter practice without this training year.7 In 2014, over 90% of trainees felt that their experience of DFT was either excellent or good, however 40% felt there were gaps in their clinical experience.5 DFT plays an increasingly important role in the development of a safe, independent practitioner3, particularly with suggestion that there are some fundamental weaknesses in the clinical skills of new dental graduates compared with previous years.11

 Dental Core Training

 There is no mandatory requirement for any dental graduate to undertake DCT.
-For many years, DCT was known as a Senior House Officer (SHO) post based mainly in Oral & Maxillofacial Surgery (OMFS).
+For many years, DCT was known as a Senior House Officer (SHO) post based mainly in Oral & Maxillofacial Surgery (OMFS) departments.
 It has been renamed several times in recent years until its current term, DCT.
-Currently, there are approximately 600 DCT posts in England.3 The majority of DCT posts offer training only one specialty, usually OMFS, but there are some posts based in other dental specialties in dental hospitals and a few in the Salaried/Public Dental Service.12 Until 2016, there was no formal curriculum for DCT and the design of training posts was ad hoc dependent on the type of post and setting.12 DCT now has an educational programme with study days, assessment, portfolio and dedicated supervisors.
-The DCT Curriculum sets out a number of objectives for DCT, some of which include learning from different supervisors in different settings, becoming part of a multidisciplinary team and developing preference of career choice.12 DCT has significant scope for flexible career opportunities3 with multiple endpoints and varied duration from one to three years.12
+Currently, there are approximately 600 DCT posts in England.3 The majority of DCT posts offer training linked to only one specialty area, usually OMFS, but there are some posts based in other dental specialties in dental hospitals and a few in the Salaried/Public Dental Service.12 Until 2016, there was no formal curriculum for DCT and the design of training posts was ad hoc dependent on the type of post and setting.12 DCT now has an educational programme with study days, assessment, portfolio and dedicated supervisors.
+The DCT Curriculum sets out a number of objectives for DCT, some of which include learning from different supervisors in different settings, becoming part of a multidisciplinary team and developing preference of career choice.12 DCT has significant scope for flexible career opportunities3 with multiple endpoints and varied duration from one to three years.12 Dental trainees normally choose to pursue DCT immediately following completion of DFT, applying through the national recruitment process.
+They can choose to complete 1, 2 or 3 years in DCT posts but have to re-apply each year through national recruitment.